leafsphp/naytive/apps/docs/docs/intro/for-cpp-devs.md

 }
 ```

-Notice how we're using TypeScript's native types, classes, and interfaces to write this code.
+Notice how we're using both TypeScript's native types and Naytive's "lower-level types" to write this code.
 We're also using Naytive's standard library to interact with the console.
 This is a simple example, but it should give you a good idea of how Naytive works and how you can create something basic.
 Just like with C/C++, the main function is the entry point of the program, and it returns an integer value.

 `int` is a C/C++ type that is used to represent integers.
 TypeScript does not have a built-in `int` type, so we have to import it from the `@naytive/types` module.
 This is just one example of how Naytive bridges the gap between TypeScript and C/C++.
 If you need to use other C/C++ types, you can import them from the `@naytive/types` module as well.